-A competitor who is a citizen of more than one nation must choose one to represent.
-The competitor shall then fall under the exclusive jurisdiction of that nation's ILS Full Member.

-ILS Full Members shall provide an endorsement declaring that their national team members meet the eligibility criteria, and are bona fide lifesavers.

-Composition of a team: Competitors enter the National Teams Championship only as members of a team, not as individuals.
+- v) A competitor who is a citizen of more than one nation must choose one to represent.
+The competitor shall then fall under the exclusive jurisdiction of that nation's ILS Full Member. - vi) ILS Full Members shall provide an endorsement declaring that their national team members are bona fide lifesavers; and provide proof of eligibility, i.e., copy of the passport or other citizenship document for each member of the national team. - vii) Composition of a team: Competitors enter the National Teams Championships only as members of a team, not as individuals.
 A team may consist of a minimum of one competitor and a maximum of six females and a maximum of six males, in addition to any non-competitive management or coaching personnel.
 It is not mandatory to have both male and female competitors on a team.
-Teams may not increase the number of male or female competitors beyond six.
+Teams may not increase the number of male or female competitors beyond six. - viii) Competitors16-19 years may enter either the Open or Youth Age-Group competition but not both.